Cod3Me/alx-system_engineering-devops/0x00-shell_basics/README.md

-The eleventh script lists all files(including hidden) in current dir, parent dir and /boot/ The twelfth script prints the type of file iamafile is The thirteenth script creates a symbolic link __ls__ to /bin/ls
+The eleventh script lists all files(including hidden) in current dir, parent dir and /boot/ The twelfth script prints the type of file iamafile is The thirteenth script creates a symbolic link __ls__ to /bin/ls The fourteenth script copies newer files into the parent directory